 But where to go?
-We had debated on heading up to Echo Mountain again, but darkness made it more difficult for us to get down the last time we headed up to the ruins.
-Instead, we decided to take the recommendation of the very knowledgeable Sheriffs officer, who recommended Chaney trail, about 5 miles from Eaton Canyon.
+We had debated on heading up to Echo Mountain again, but darkness had made it more difficult for us to get down the last time we headed up to the ruins.
+Instead, we decided to take the recommendation of the very knowledgeable Sheriffs officer, who recommended Chaney Trail, about 5 miles from Eaton Canyon.
 So my two big kids and I loaded back into the car and headed to the trailhead.
 We were originally going to head up, toward Echo Mountain, but the high winds and chilling temps impeded our progress.
 We made it about 100 yards, then I made the executive decision to turn around.
-Especially since I was unfamiliar with the trail.
+Especially since I was unfamiliar with that portion of the trail.
 And Jacob was in a short-sleeved tee with no jacket.
-So much for ‘Be Prepared.”
+So much for ‘Be Prepared.’

 Still not one to give up so easily, even though by now the high schoolers were starting to get a bit whiny, we got back in the car and headed down toward Millard Canyon.
 At the bottom there was a parking lot, and what looked like a serene trail.
 Ignoring the protests of my now unenthusiastic children, we hit the trail from the parking lot and quickly came upon the campground.
 There were a few campers on the Monday evening, and they said that the waterfall was just a short hike from the campground.
 There wasn’t much wind down in the canyon, hence the temperature was tolerable, even for jacket-less Jacob.
 With a renewed sense of adventure, my Scouts and I hit the trail to Millard Falls.